-Dear MCPSS Parents and Guardians,
+Dear MCPSS Parents, Guardians, and Employees,

 Chresal D. Threadgill